-- 00: command container;
+• 00: command container;

-- 01: terminal response;
+• 01: terminal response;

-- 10: envelope;
+• 10: envelope / profile container event;

-- 11: envelope response.
+• 11: envelope / profile container event response.

-The UICC and the eCAT client shall manage two separate counters, one for commands and one for envelopes.
+The UICC and the eCAT client shall manage two separate counters, one for commands and one for envelopes / profile container events.
 The counters shall be set to zero upon setting up the security for the connection to the eCAT client.
-The UICC shall increment the command counter before issuing a protected encapsulated command.
-The eCAT client shall increment the envelope counter before issuing a protected encapsulated envelope.
-Terminal and envelope responses shall carry the same counter value as the corresponding command resp. envelope.
+The UICC shall increment the command counter before issuing a secured encapsulated command.
+The eCAT client shall increment the envelope/profile container events counter before issuing a secured encapsulated envelope or a secured profile container event.
+Terminal and envelope / profile container events responses shall carry the same counter value as the corresponding command resp.
+Envelope / event.